Can Sniffer Dogs Smell Weed Vape Pens?

 Dead fish or containers previously used for fish.

-Place marijuana in a sealed container with mints, such as peppermint or spearmint.
+Place weed vape pen in a sealed container with mints, such as peppermint or spearmint.

 Mint is known to deter many animals, including dogs, who tend to avoid it.